zulip/zulip/docs/contributing/code-style.md

     # Make use of foo
 ```

-...which makes a database query for every Bar.
+...which makes a database query for every `Bar`.
 While this may be fast
 locally in development, it may be quite slow in production!
 Instead,
 tell Django's [QuerySet
 API](https://docs.djangoproject.com/en/dev/ref/models/querysets/) to